What you should know

 Acetaminophen is one of the most commonly used drugs in the United States.
 It is the main ingredient in Tylenol, Alka-seltzer, Nyquil, and many cold and flu medicines.
 It is also one of the ingredients in the narcotic prescription pain medicines Vicodin and Percocet.
 Drugs that contain acetaminophen are available as drops, syrups, capsules, and pills, and are most often used for headaches, muscle aches, menstrual periods, colds and sore throats, toothaches, reactions to vaccinations (shots), and to reduce fever.

 If you use medications containing acetaminophen as directed, they are unlikely to harm you.
 However, with over 600 medications on the market that have acetaminophen in it, many people take more than the maximum daily dose without knowing it.
-You might try to treat different conditions with different products that each contains acetaminophen: you can take Tylenol pills for a headache, and also take Tylenol PM or Nyquil for a cold.
+You might try to treat different conditions with different products that each contains acetaminophen: for example, a person might take Tylenol pills for a headache, and not realize it would be dangerous to also take Tylenol PM or Nyquil for a cold.
 This double dose can cause liver damage, which can be harmful or even deadly.
 In fact, liver injury because of an acetaminophen overdose is the #1 cause of acute liver failure.
 Liver damage can also occur as a result of taking acetaminophen for longer than the recommended period of time, usually 10 days.

 Even at the recommended dose, almost any medicine has side effects that may cause problems for some people.
 In 2013, the Food and Drug Administration added a warning to all medications containing acetaminophen that they can cause a very rare, but serious, sometimes fatal skin reaction which can occur at any time, even if you’ve taken acetaminophen previously without a problem.
 There is currently no way of predicting who might be at higher risk.
 A 2015 British review of eight studies found that there may be other serious risks with prolonged use of acetaminophen.